minato10chan/assistant-streamlit-starter/README.md

 ### Environment Variables

 Copy `.env.template` to `.env` and `.streamlit/secrets.toml.template` to `.streamlit/secrets.toml`.
-Fill in your Pinecone API key.
+Fill in your Pinecone API key and the name you want to call your Assistant.
 The `.env` file will be used by the Jupyter notebook for processing the data and upserting it to Pinecone, whereas `secrets.toml` will be used by Streamlit when running locally.